cocoroutine/quilted/README.md

-## Sections
+### Sections

 A Quilted resume should flow.
-Sections should be sorted in the order of importance and necessity.

 The heading should always be the first section.
-Reason being—your resume needs to have an easy identifier i.e. your name and flair.
+Reason being—your resume needs to have an easy identifier i.e. your name.

 All content sections are optional.
 The content sections should be ordered by relevance to the job.
 All content sections should all use the same font.
 Each content section should be left iconographed.